devsecopsbiz/cookbook/README.md

 ## Create Build Pipeline

-* Wait a few seconds for the import process to finish and navigate to *Pipelines*, *Builds*:
+* Navigate to *Pipelines*, *Builds*.

     ![](img/AzureDevOpsLab-Builds-01.png)

     ### WhiteSource Bolt Build
+    1. Here you should see an existing build definition name *WhiteSourceBolt*.
-    1. Under *New*, select *Import a pipeline* to import a precooked pipeline to build the recently imported repository:
+    Under *New*, select *Import a pipeline* to import a precooked pipeline to build the recently imported SmartHotel repository:

         ![](img/AzureDevOpsLab-Builds-02.png)